cantina/cantina-assets/README.md

     "optimize": "enabled" // Will run all optimizers on `app.start()` "css": {
       "foo": { // Custom namespaces allow for multiple aggregates.
+        "dirs": [ // Additional directories from which to fetch "/public" files.
+          "/path/to/assets",
+          "/another/path"
+        ],
         "aggregate": true,
         "prefix": true,
         "minify": true,